AbdelH2O/blokbustr/README.md

 ## License

-ISC License - See license file for details.
+MIT License - See license file for details.

 ## Author